 3. Select appropriate technology

-Finally, it’s time for the essential stage of programming the website’s front-end and back-end.
-During this stage, web developers create every element and operational logic according to the website’s specifications.
+Finally, it’s time for the essential prod of programming the website’s front-end and back-end.
+During this prod, web developers create every element and operational logic according to the website’s specifications.
 It also involves integrating third-party plugins and APIs for payments and other operations, as well as a CMS system for easy content management.

 5. QA and testing